dingherself/love-gender-sex/handouts/_posts/2026-02-02-plato-symposium-ii.md

 - Love is THE BEST!!!!
   - Love is *both* beautiful *and* good.
+- Synthesis of the prior symposiasts’ insights.
+  - Best analysis of love a non-philosopher could do.
+  - Rhetorically beautiful yet feels empty?
+  - Close to sophistry?
 - Everybody except Socrates loves Agathon’s speech: “In my foolishness, I thought you should tell the truth about whatever you praise” (198d).
   - It’s not clear, though, whether Socrates went on to tell the truth about Love.